harshvardhaniimi/personal-website/content/blog/2021-12-09-ai-improvements/index.md

 ------------------------------------------------------------------------

-# It feels like it’s improvement like crazy.
+# It feels like it’s improving like crazy.

 Someone trained an AI on personal journal entries of their younger self.
 The younger self and present self had a conversation.